Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for suggestions which improved the presentation in the manuscript.
 R.B and P.S. are supported by NSF grants PHY-2110207 and PHY-2409543.
 A.M.M thanks the REU Site in Physics and Astronomy (NSF Grant No. 1852356) at Louisiana State University where a major part of this work was performed.
 A.M.M is supported by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+S.S. is supported by Guru Jambheshwar University of Science \& Technology, India with Seed Money Grant vide Endst.
+No. DR\&D/2025/103-10.